 Picking out some of the best outsider and alternative market bets for The Masters is one of my favourite pieces to write all year.
-Fact is, with all the focus on the top 5 in the betting there's still value to be found if you dig deep enough into the market at Augusta this week.
+Fact is, with all the focus on the top 3 in the betting, there's still value to be found if you dig deep enough into the betting market at Augusta this week.

-Now the each-way terms available from some bookmakers this week make for an interesting dilemma - do you stick rigidly to 5 places each way and grab a top price on an outsider, or do you accept a reduced price in exchange for more favourable each-way terms?
-Value is in the eye of the beholder in my view and it's possible to argue both sides here, however my view is that with an extremely strong group of players at the head of the betting, taking the extra places in this instance is my favoured route.
+Now the each-way terms available from some bookmakers this week make for an interesting dilemma - do you stick rigidly to 5 places each way and grab a top price on an outsider, or do you accept a slightly reduced price in exchange for more favourable each-way terms?
+Value is in the eye of the beholder in my view and it's possible to argue both sides here, however my view is that with an extremely strong group of players at the head of the betting, taking the extra places in this instance should be the favoured route.

 Here's my pick of the bunch at longer prices: